MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/how-to-alert-on-metric.md

 ## Next steps

 * Learn more about [setting alert on metrics](/azure/azure-monitor/alerts/alerts-metric).
-* Learn more about available [metrics in Azure Database for MySQL flexible server](./concepts-monitoring.md).
+* Learn more about available [metrics in Azure Database for MySQL Flexible Server](./concepts-monitoring.md).
 * [Understand how metric alerts work in Azure Monitor](/azure/azure-monitor/alerts/alerts-metric-overview).